1967 New York City riot

 The 1967 New York City riot was one of many riots that occurred during the long, hot summer of 1967.
-The riot began after an off-duty police officer, Patrolman Anthony Cinquemani, while trying to break up a fight, shot and killed a Puerto Rican man named Renaldo Rodriquez who he claimed was carrying a knife.
+The riot began after an off-duty police officer, Patrolman Anthony Cinquemani, while trying to break up a fight, shot and killed a Puerto Rican man named Renaldo Rodriquez who had a knife and lunged toward him.

 Background

 Puerto Rican migration and conditions

 Between 1943 and 1960 over 1/3 of Puerto Rico's population moved predominantly to the Northern United States cities of New York City, Philadelphia and Chicago.
 Puerto Ricans, along with their descendants born in the US, faced poverty and over-policing in the urban areas they often lived in.
 The descendants of original migrants were influenced by several factors such as the Civil Rights Movement, the Vietnam War, the urbanized environment and industrial decline along with increased levels of racial and economic segregation.
 With deindustrialization, many jobs were lost.
 47% of Puerto Ricans were considered unemployed or underemployed by the Bureau of Labor Statistics.

 By the time the 1960s had been reached, Manhattan had two sizable Puerto Rican communities, located in East Harlem and the Lower East Side.

 During the 1960s and 1970s many cities with large amounts of Puerto Rican populations experienced riots.
 In Harlem, the police were used to experiencing conflicts with crowds.
 Usually crowd responses led to riots themselves.